 Our midwife came back in to see how we were doing.
 After doing a check, she announced that although the cervix hadn’t moved off E's head, T was bringing the baby down with it.
 She said that it wasn’t ideal, but that if T could push the baby down despite the bit of cervix, that she should just keep pushing.
 This was the beginning of the end, and now T finally had something she could actively DO.

 T lay back and pushed like a Mack truck.
 Everyone in the room was awed with how powerful her pushes were, how quickly she moved the baby down even with the cervix hampering her efforts.

 Before we knew it, the midwife was exclaiming that she could see the baby’s hair.

 I watched over my wife as she moved our daughter millimeter by millimeter into the world.
 I carefully wiped her face and her underarms and the pits behind her knees with a cool cloth as her complexion purpled with sheer effort.
 I stroked her hair, and held her leg, and told her that I could see Evie’s head.
-I watched my daughter crown, and I watched T work at slowly birthing her head, and I watched Everleigh’s slippery grey body slide out and from outside my being, I watched from above the room as life as we knew it changed.
+I watched my daughter crown, and I watched T work at slowly birthing her head, and I watched E’s slippery grey body slide out.
+Outside of myself, I watched from above the room as life as we knew it changed.

 Tears dripped off my cheeks as the midwife lay our baby on T’s body and cut her umbilical cord.
 Her cord was really short, so we waited while the cord was cut and the midwife and nurse rubbed the baby’s body down and tickled her feet to get her crying.
 Evie blinked her eyes a few times and gave a small cough before she really opened up her lungs and let out a good wail.
 She cried as T finally got to pull her up onto her chest, and as T and Evie were wrapped up in warm blankets I sat back and took a good look at my new family.